 Eleven years ago, i joined Facebook.
 I have a love-hate relationship with the site.
 Back then, i run my own online community, developed by myself, written in Perl, long before Mark Zuckerberg with his “social network”.
-But i never got that many users.
-His trick was to make the website a exclusive thing only for students.
-In november 2006 i was a geography student at the University of Bonn and i had my own university email address, the key to sign up for Facebook.
+But i never got that many users on my side, and it was only available in German, which might be the reason.
+His trick was to make the website a exclusive thing only for students worldwide.
+In november 2006 i was a geography student at the University of Bonn, and i had my own university email address, the key to sign up for Facebook.
 But now everyone can join, it became mainstream.

 My social activities are quite limited these days, even more than in the past.
-But i search for the right amount.
+But i search for the right amount within my means, by looking out for opportunities.
 Occasionally someone is saying or asking me something, while i’m folding my origami cranes.
-Just like a couple of days ago on the campus.
-She asked me where to find the coffee shop.
+Just like a couple of days ago on the campus: She asked me where to find the coffee shop.
 I didn’t know, but we looked each other in the eyes, much longer than we needed to, till she left.
 It felt good to give and get some attention.
 It was like seeing a big bang, the birth and death of a universe.